TrelisResearch/arc-agi-2025/llm-python/README.md

 - **Cost Control**: Parallel execution accumulates costs faster but maintains the same per-task costs.
 Monitor total spending especially when using expensive models like o3 with many workers.
 - **Thread Safety**: All file I/O, progress tracking, and cost accumulation is thread-safe.
 Individual task logs use unique filenames with thread IDs to prevent conflicts.

-## create_grid_size_distributed_subset.py
+## archive/create_grid_size_distributed_subset.py

-This script creates a new subset of ARC-AGI problems by selecting tasks from the evaluation sets of arc-agi-1 and arc-agi-2, distributed evenly by grid size.
+This archived script creates a new subset of ARC-AGI problems by selecting tasks from the evaluation sets of arc-agi-1 and arc-agi-2, distributed evenly by grid size.
 For each task, the grid size is defined as the sum of the number of cells in the first input and first output grid (from the first training example).
 The script selects 30 tasks from each evaluation set, spaced evenly across the range of grid sizes, and copies them into a new subset directory for balanced benchmarking.

 Usage:
 ```
-uv run o3-tools/create_grid_size_distributed_subset.py
+uv run python archive/create_grid_size_distributed_subset.py
 ```

 The script will output a manifest of selected tasks and their grid sizes.